torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 Along with this genuine modesty, Trevor starts his inquiries with I-statements, describing his own personal connection to his guests and the topics at hand, which adds a personal touch to the conversation and opens easier paths to more controversial, hence more provoking topics.
 This is how he found manageable means of communication with Tomi Lahren, Will Smith, and Maggie Haberman, and this is how he interacted with Oprah.
 Starting from the Leadership Academy For Girls in South Africa, the conversation flew flawlessly towards Michael Jackson, the #metoo movement, and Oprah’s interviews with Neverland victims.

-In addition to the 17-minute interview, Oprah also participated in another segment, *Between the Scenes*.
+In addition to <a href="https://www.cc.com/video/547gj1/the-daily-show-with-trevor-noah-oprah-winfrey-the-path-made-clear-using-her-platform-as-a-force-for-good-extended-interview" target="_blank">the 17-minute interview</a>, Oprah also participated in another segment, *Between the Scenes*.
 The *Between the Scenes* segment of *The Daily Show* usually involves Trevor receiving questions from the audience and discussing them before the crew is ready to go on.
 Of course, having Oprah on the show, it was different: Trevor used the opportunity to have two audience members to ask Oprah their questions.
 But before that, he threw in a question which is quite emblematic of what kind of host will be missed in him: <span class="highlighted-text">How many normal random things happen to you?</span>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TLhJCerHFAw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>